mlhenry/getting-and-cleaning-data-CP/CodeBook.md

 - reshape2

 ###Guide to create the tidy data file
-1. Download and unzip the data in your working directory
+1. Download and unzip the data in your working directory.
+The script expects the unzipped folder "UCI HAR Dataset" to be in folder "Class Project" that sits in your working directory.
+You must change these in order to run the script on your local.
 2. Check that you have the required libraries
-3. Modify path variables to match those of your local
+3. Modify path variables to match those of your local (as explained in item 1 here).
 4. Run the script in R to produce: wideTidy.csv, longTidy.csv, and wideTidy-table.txt (for submission).

 ###Cleaning of the data